Collaborative Belief Reasoning with LLMs for Efficient Multi-Agent Collaboration: Introduction

-\item \textbf{Challenge 2: Zero-shot construction of belief models.} In abstract domains like grid-world games \citep{moreno2021neural}, agents are trained on large-scale interaction datasets to infer others’ intents.
-However, collecting real-world interaction trajectories for fine-tuning LLM agents is prohibitively expensive and often impractical.
-Moreover, data-driven models may struggle to generalize across diverse, unseen scenarios.
-This necessitates a zero-shot approach: LLM agents must construct and update beliefs without access to annotated interaction data during pretraining or downstream adaptation. \end{enumerate} To address these challenges, we propose \textit{\textbf{CoBel-World}}, a novel framework equips LLM agents with a \textit{\textbf{co}llaborative \textbf{bel}ief world}---an internal representation of the external world and mental states of collaborators.
-We leverage the advanced reasoning capabilities of LLMs to predict possible beliefs based on observed information, thereby bridging the gap caused by the lack of collaborative data during pretraining.
-This model enables agents to reason about the internal states of collaborators and predict the future states of the external world, facilitating more efficient and human-like collaboration.
+\duo{Despite its advantages, belief modeling for LLM agents faces two fundamental challenges.
+First, LLM agents operate in open-ended physical environments featured with high-dimensional, compositional action space and free-form natural language communication.
+These characteristics make it difficult to ground linguistic instructions into structured, explicit belief representations.
+Second, collecting real-world interaction trajectories to fine-tune LLMs for inferring others’ intents is prohibitively expensive and often infeasible.
+Consequently, LLM agents must construct and update beliefs in a zero-shot manner, without access to annotated interaction data during pretraining or downstream adaptation.}

+To address these challenges, we propose \textit{\textbf{CoBel-World}}, a novel framework that equips LLM agents with a \textit{\textbf{Co}llaborative \textbf{Bel}ief \textbf{World}}--an internal representation of the external \duo{environment} and mental states of collaborators. \duo{By leveraging the advanced reasoning capabilities of LLMs, CoBel-World enables agents to reason about the internal states of collaborators and predict the future states of the environment, thus facilitating more efficient and human-like collaboration.
 Specifically, CoBel-World incorporates two core components.
-First, inspired by symbolic planning languages such as PDDL~\citep{fox2003pddl2,fabiano2021pddl}, we introduce a symbolic belief language to formalize the multi-agent task settings.
-Then, the agents will learn knowledge about the external world and represent it as belief rules to guide subsequent task execution through a collaborative propose-and-revise progress.
-Second, each agent maintains a dynamic internal world model with beliefs.
-This belief world model is updated via reasoning to infer the intents of collaborators from partial observation and predict the possible states of external world.
+First, inspired by symbolic planning languages such as PDDL~\citep{fox2003pddl2,fabiano2021pddl}, we introduce a symbolic belief representation module to translate natural language descriptions of the open-ended world into symbolic, structured representations of beliefs.
+Agents then can use these symbolic beliefs to derive belief rules that guide task execution through a collaborative propose-and-revise process.
+Second, we design a Bayesian belief collaboration protocol that operates in the spirit of Bayesian filter.
+This protocol harnesses LLM reasoning to predict possible beliefs and detect potential miscoordination in a zero-shot manner, without requiring additional data for LLM fine-tuning.
+CoBel-World uses this protocol to dynamically update each agent’s belief world model, ensuring consistent multi-agent collaboration even in partially observable environments.}